xarantolus/ax/README.md

   * Memory for code currently is basically its own implementation instead of just being stored using the normal memory implementation
   * Segments, access restrictions, page management etc. is missing
 * ELF file parsing is currently really basic
-  * Binaries with libc don't work due to relocations etc. not being implemented
+  * Binaries with libc don't work due to segments etc. not being implemented
   * Basically only very basic binaries work

 ### Ideas